Fatima Ali – Alumni Bio

 From Pakistan With Love

 Fatima Ali traveled across the world to her new home at the CIA with only a passport, three suitcases, and a dream.
 And despite social pressure in her native country of Pakistan to pursue an “auspicious” career—possibly in the law like her father—Fatima knew her own heart.
 So she found the most “auspicious” cooking school in the world with a bachelor’s degree program and set out to prove that she could have a successful career in the field she loved.

 From her very first day at the CIA, Fatima connected with the many international students on campus.
-They all shared a common journey and Fatima still remains close friends with most of them.
+They all shared a common journey and Fatima forged close friendships.
 She also connected to the CIA faculty, whom she credits with helping to encourage and push her towards her goals.
 Chef David McCue ’93 was a particular mentor who recognized Fatima’s personal drive.
 When she was taking her second-semester practical and barely squeaking by with a passing grade, Chef McCue challenged her to come back the next day and do better.
 With his expectations behind her, Fatima retook the exam and got a 98%!

-Fatima credits the CIA with providing her with more than just an education.
-“You have a lifelong bond with everyone who goes through the CIA’s program,” she explains.
+The CIA provided Fatima with more than just an education.
+“You have a lifelong bond with everyone who goes through the CIA’s program,” she explained.
 “That network of alumni is amazing!
 They can open doors and offer you opportunities you would otherwise never have.”
-Fatima has certainly made the most of her CIA education.
-Through hard work, perseverance, and the resolve to be excellent, she has found her dream…and her heart.

 Sadly, Fatima was diagnosed with Ewing’s sarcoma in late 2017.
 In January 2018, her doctors declared her cancer free, however, the cancer returned with a vengeance in October.
 On January 25, 2019, Fatima lost her battle with the disease.
 She will be remembered by the CIA, friends, and the culinary community.